OpenShell

 Control the "What," "Where," and "How" of execution.

 The engine evaluates actions at the binary, path, and method levels.
 It allows agents to be autonomous where it matters—like installing a verified skill—while blocking unreviewed binaries or unauthorized network calls.
-Constraint Reasoning: If an agent hits a wall, it can reason about the roadblock and propose a policy update for your final approval.
-Deep Enforcement: Governance across the filesystem, network, and process layers.
+OpenShell’s enforcement engine performs constraint reasoning: If an agent hits a wall, it can reason about the roadblock and propose a policy update for your final approval.
+The policy enforcement runs across the filesystem, network, and process layers.

 3. Private Inference Router